alexdmacon/myPortfolio/README.md

 The page is best viewed on desktop.
 It is also optimized for phones and other devices whose screens show a max width of 650px.

 ## Credits
+- My wife (and coding tutor) Christina Rees provided invaluable edits and suggestions.
+- The image of the Canon Cat computer is via Jim Abeles on Flickr and is shared here under a Creative Commons license https://www.flickr.com/photos/abeles/20926281553
 - https://css-tricks.com/snippets/css/a-guide-to-flexbox/
 - https://developer.mozilla.org/en-US/docs/Web
 - https://geddski.teachable.com/p/flexbox-zombies